julinka118/english-for-designers/README.md

 ## Project 1

 Cookbook for Smartpress publisher was my biggest photography project.
 After a long search for a photographer for my second book, I decided to photograph it myself.
 I learned everything about food photography by myself at that time.
 I cooked and photographed 90 recipes for the book.
 I mainly focused on colors and simple decoration to make the food look realistic.
 I didn't use any fake food.
+The book was published in 2022 and Its available in every bookshop in Czech Republic.

 ![IMG_7984](https://github.com/julinka118/English-for-Designers/assets/154224512/e3b96909-ec02-43a1-85b9-d093f99983f9)